abhin4v/abhin4v.github.io/drafts/twt-notes.md

 ```
 - Covariant parameters are said to be _produced_ or _owned_ by the type.
 - Contravariant parameters are said to be _consumed_ by the type.
-- A type that is covariant in two parameters is called a `BiFunctor`.
+- A type that has two parameters and is covariant in both of them is an instance of [`BiFunctor`].
-- A type that is contravariant in first parameter and covariant in second parameter is called a `Profunctor`.
+- A type that has two parameters and is contravariant in first parameter and covariant in second parameter is an instance of [`Profunctor`].

 ## Chapter 4.
 Working with Types

 - Standard Haskell has no notion of scopes for types.
-- `-XScopedTypeVariables` extension lets us bind type variables to a scope.
-It requires an explicity `forall` quantifier in type signatures.
+- [`-XScopedTypeVariables`] extension lets us bind type variables to a scope.
+It requires an explicitly `forall` quantifier in type signatures.

 ```haskell
 -- This does not compile.